-If a fetus is affected with LCHAD deficiency, the mother may experience a life-threatening illness called HELLP syndrome, which includes hemolysis (red blood cell breakage, (elevated liver enzymes, and low number of platelets.
-See below for details.
+If a fetus is affected with LCHAD deficiency, the mother may experience a life-threatening illness called HELLP syndrome, which includes red blood cell breakage (hemolysis), elevated liver enzymes, and low number of platelets.

-Most MTP and LCHAD deficiency cases are diagnosed in the first three to four days of life through newborn screening of blood by tandem mass spectrometry.
-Identified babies are referred to a specialist who does enzyme activity testing of skin cells or white blood cells, Genetic testing is also done to determine the exact gene changes/mutations that are causing the disease.
+Most MTP/LCHAD deficiency cases are diagnosed in the first three to four days of life through newborn screening of blood by tandem mass spectrometry.
+Identified babies are referred to a specialist who does enzyme activity testing of skin cells or white blood cells.
+Genetic testing is also done to determine the exact gene changes/mutations that are causing the FAOD.
 This is especially useful where there is an identified mutation in the family or where symptoms point to LCHAD with its common genetic change.
 Treatment is started as soon as the specific diagnosis is confirmed.

 Management of MTP and LCHAD deficiencies are focused primarily on preventing and controlling episodes of low blood sugar (hypoglycemia).
 Steps to prevent illness include avoiding fasting and using a very low-fat, high-carbohydrate diet, with frequent feeding.
-Intervals between feedings should increase from 4 to 8 hours in the first years of life, increasing to 10 hours between feedings after age two.
+Intervals between feedings should increase from 4 to 8 hours in the first years of life.
+This time can increase to 10 hours between feedings after age 2.
 Your doctor may recommend special nutritional supplements such as medium-chain triglycerides (e.g., MCT oil) or carnitine (Carnitor) supplements.
-(293-295).

 Medical treatment should be sought immediately if your child loses consciousness or is severely confused.
-If hospitalized for an acute episode, you child should receive high-volume intravenous glucose (10% dextrose) containing appropriate bodily salts and additional supportive measures as required.
+If hospitalized for an acute episode, your child should receive high-volume intravenous glucose (10% dextrose) containing appropriate bodily salts and additional supportive measures as required.
 An emergency regimen should be available for children when they cannot tolerate their prescribed diet.
-Often, the specialty care provider will give the family an emergency letter that can be carried with them in case of emergency.
-This helps emergency room doctors quickly understand the urgent need for immediate treatment for these patients if ill.
+Often, the specialty care provider will give the family a letter that can be carried with them in case of emergency.
+This letter helps emergency room doctors quickly understand the need for immediate treatment for these patients if ill.